bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 2°
-- Overcast
+- Mostly Cloudy
 - 75% humidity
-- 5 mph wind
+- 4 mph wind
-- 97% cloud cover
+- 70% cloud cover
 - 49 AQI 🟩
 - About 9.1 inches of snow on the ground